cozy-labs/cozy-deploy/README.md

 ## SSL certificates

-Certificates are available in `/etc/cozy-deploy/ssl/`.
+SSL Certificates are located in `/etc/cozy-deploy/ssl/`.

-By default all the certificates are self-signed.
-Just change one of them and restart Nginx if you want to put your own certificate.
+By default all the certificates are self-signed, except on PageKite domains.
+Just change one of them and restart Nginx if you want to use your own certificate.

-## ZSH completion
+## Bash/ZSH completion

+The `bash_completion` file is automatically copied in `/etc/bash_completion.d/`.
+Nothing further to do on Bash.

 If you are on ZSH and you want to enjoy `cozy-deploy` command completion, add this to you `.zshrc`:
 ```